Where would we be without our mothers? As it should be, this Sunday is a day to honor moms everywhere.

-Here in the US, Mother's Day actually started almost 150 years ago.
-An Appalachian homemaker by the name of Anna Jarvis, spearheaded an effort to bring awareness to the poor health conditions in her community.
-She felt the most effective way to marshal resources and get the effort done was through mothers in the region
+Mother’s Day did not start out in the American home with greeting cards, candy and flowers.
+The holiday actually has roots dating back to the Greeks.
+Here in the U.S., Mother's Day started 150 years ago.
+An Appalachian homemaker by the name of Anna Jarvis spearheaded an effort to bring awareness to the poor health conditions in her community.
+She felt the most effective way to marshal resources and get the effort done was through mothers in the region.

 Interesting facts about Mother’s Day: